-The most significant drivers of the Firm's cash outflow amounts this quarter were secured wholesale funding (referred to here as secured funding transactions) and asset exchange outflows, outflows related to derivative exposures and other collateral requirements, and non-operational funding outflows.
-These outflows primarily arose in connection with our Institutional Securities segment, except for non-operational funding outflows, a substantial portion of which related to our Wealth Management segment.
-These outflows reflect prescribed, industry-wide assumptions in the U.S. LCR about the liquidity risk in the Firm's business lines, activities and products, as measured for a projected 30-day stress period.
+Other outflow drivers are noted in the chart in Section 5.
+The Firm's main outflow drivers primarily arose in connection with our Institutional Securities segment, except for non-operational funding and brokered deposit outflows, a substantial portion of which related to our Wealth Management segment.
+These outflows reflect prescribed, industry-wide assumptions in the LCR about the liquidity risk in the Firm's business lines, activities and products, as measured for a projected 30-day stress period.